Three Link

 APS & MES: What does each offer?

-We live in a moment where the manufacturing market becomes every day more competitive and dynamic, making companies seek solutions that allow them to have better control of their production, increase their productive efficiency and reduce losses.
-This need comes the desire to find technologies that help us produce more quickly, cheaply, qualified and effective.
+We live in a time where the manufacturing market is becoming increasingly competitive and dynamic, leading company to seek solutions that allow them to better control their production, increase their productive efficiency, and reduce losses.
+This need gives rise to the desire to find technologies that help us produce faster, cheaper, more efficiently, and more effectively.

-By starting the demand for expert tools to assist in the management, planning, programming and control of their production, many companies end up with a doubt about which type of solution is the best to meet their needs and actually solve their problems.
-When you start research, different options begin to emerge, and we often can't translate into practice the role of each tool and how they can help us.
+When starting the search for specialized tools to assist in the management, planning, scheduling, and control of their production, many company end up wondering which type of solution is best suited to meet their needs and truly solve their problems.
+As the research begins, different options emerge, and often we are unable to translate into practice the role of each tool and how they can help us.

-Within this context, two types of tools emerge as capable of helping companies improve their monitoring of the production process and seek to obtain a competitive advantage through PPC: MES software and APS software.
+Within this context, two types of tools stand out as capable of helping company improve their monitoring of the production process and seek to gain a competitive advantage through production planning and control (PPC): MES software and APS software.

 MES (Manufacturing Execution Systems) software is a tool focused on production execution and control.
 The main objective of MES software is to enable the efficient execution of production orders and monitor equipment and production records.
 Some of the benefits you can expect from MES software are: reduced scrap and rework, reduced maintenance costs, improved machine efficiency, reduced material losses, and improved quality of production information.